cedardevs/onestop/docs/developer/local-gh-pages.md

   Server running... press ctrl-c to stop.
 ```

+Finally, when you're editing a page locally, you will need to manually reload pages to see your edits as Jekyll does not auto-reload for you.

+## Page Standards
+Adding estimated reading time to articles -- https://niram.org/read/

 ## Errors Encountered
 If you run into something frustrating somewhere and figure out how to fix it, save your teammates some grief and add your fix below!
 ### Liquid Error When No One's Using Liquid To Begin With...